zhehangd/qjulia2/README.md

 * `-t <n>, --num_threads <n>`

-  Specifies the number of threads used in rendering.
+  Specifies the number of threads used in rendering (if CUDA is not used).

 * `-s <w>x<h>, --size <w>x<h>`